 Within Tri-Med’s service area, Advanced Life Support service is provided by King County Medic One.

 Wheelchair van/Cabulance service is used for patients that don’t require the services or capabilities of an ambulance (such as an EMT or stretcher for transport), but cannot ride or drive themselves to or from a medical facility.
 This service can be utilized for hospital discharges or to transport patients, both from facilities and residences, to and from medical appointments.

 At Tri-Med, we are open 24 hours a day, seven days a week, and 365 days per year.
 If you are looking to schedule an appointment, Tri-Med can do so at any time, however, we do appreciate as much notice as possible to ensure timely performance.

-Transport for a patient who has an appointment to be seen for an ongoing medical problem (e.g., wound care, surgery, radiation) is known as a “medical transfer.”
-A non-emergency medical transport can also occur when a patient requires transport back to his/her residence at the end of a hospitalization.
-Medical Necessity for all non-emergency transports is required by Medicare, Medicaid and all insurance carriers.
+Ambulance transport for a patient who has an appointment to be seen for an ongoing medical problem (e.g., wound care, surgery, radiation) is known as a “medical transfer.”
+A non-emergency medical ambulance transport can also occur when a patient requires transport back to his/her residence at the end of a hospitalization.
+Medical Necessity for all non-emergency ambulance transports is required by Medicare, Medicaid and all insurance carriers.

 Medicare states non-emergency ambulance transports are considered medically necessary when the patient’s medical condition is such that the use of any other method of transportation (e.g., taxi, private car, wheelchair coach) would be medically contraindicated (e.g., would endanger the patient’s medical condition).